Imran Khan will address the first gathering since he was shot - ExBulletin

 Imran Khan will address the first gathering since he was shot

-Former Pakistani Prime Minister Imran Khan is expected to address thousands of supporters today in his first public appearance since he was shot earlier this month in an assassination attempt he blamed to his successor.
+Former Pakistani Prime Minister Imran Khan will address thousands of supporters on Saturday in his first public appearance since he was shot dead earlier this month in an assassination attempt he blamed on his successor .

-The shooting was the latest twist in months of political turmoil that began in April, when Mr Khan was ousted by a vote of no confidence in parliament.
+The shooting was the latest twist in months of political turmoil that began in April when Khan was ousted by a vote of no confidence in parliament.

-Today’s rally is the culmination of a so-called ‘long march’ by Mr Khan’s party, the Pakistan Tehreek-e-Insaf (PTI), to urge the government to call a snap election before the Parliament’s term of office expires in October next year.
+Saturday’s rally is the culmination of a so-called ‘long march’ by Khan’s Pakistan Tehreek-e-Insaf (PTI) party to pressure the government to call a snap election before the expiry of the mandate of Parliament in October next year.

 “My nation will come to Rawalpindi for me.”

-This morning, video circulated of aides posing with a now removed blue cast that Mr Khan wore on his right leg after the shooting.
+A video was circulating on Saturday showing aides posing with a now-removed blue cast that Khan wore on his right leg after the shooting.

-The rally will take place in a vast open area between the capital, Islamabad, and the nearby town of Rawalpindi, the garrison town that houses the headquarters of the country’s mighty military.
+The rally takes place in Rawalpindi, a garrison town neighboring the capital Islamabad and home to the headquarters of the country’s mighty military.

+Saghir Ahmed was among thousands who arrived in the long preparation for Khan’s speech as a crane lowered bulletproof glass panels around a lectern onto a stage draped in banners depicting a clenched fist breaking the chains .

+The 32-year-old tailor, who closed his shop to attend, said Pakistan’s dire economic situation – with runaway inflation and a tumbling rupee – has made life “unbearable”.

+In the November 3 assassination attempt, a gunman opened fire at close range as Khan’s open-top container truck drove through a crowded street.

+Buildings overlooking the site of Saturday’s rally were searched overnight, a police official told AFP, as snipers perched on rooftops watching the mostly male supporters wearing protective clothing. red and green streamers.

-Authorities have thrown a ring of steel around Islamabad to prevent Mr Khan’s supporters from marching on government buildings, with thousands of security personnel deployed and roads blocked by shipping containers.
+Authorities have thrown a ring of steel around Islamabad to prevent Khan supporters from marching on government buildings, with thousands of security personnel deployed and roads blocked by shipping containers.

 The Khan-led protests in May turned into 24 hours of chaos, with the capital in lockdown and clashes across Pakistan between police and protesters.